 - Character Model for the World Wide Web 1.0: Fundamentals

 - It provides authors of specifications, software developers, and content developers with a common reference for interoperable text manipulation on the World Wide Web

 - Ruby Annotation

 - "Ruby" are short runs of text alongside the base text, typically used in East Asian documents to indicate pronunciation or to provide a short annotation.
-This specification defines markup for ruby.
+This specification defined an XHTML module for ruby markup.

 The WG will work with, coordinate, and publish documents for various task forces within the Internationalization Interest Group, which produce document layout and related requirements for the Web Platform and Electronic Book technologies.
 The aim is to produce documents similar to the Japanese Layout Requirements and gap-analysis documents for a range of scripts and languages, and other sources of information for implementers and content developers.
 See a list of currently available information.

 Currently this work is managed through 13 repositories, typically each focused on a group of languages, where experts can discuss issues and requirements for support of their language or writing system on the Web.
 These repositories currently contain 28 gap-analysis documents (some of which cover multiple languages), from which 100 gaps have been identified for the pipeline dashboard which will help us determine and prioritise what needs attention.
 During the upcoming charter, the Working Group will guide this work forward, creating new repositories and gap analysis documents as needed to accomodate additional languages as issues arise and experts are available.

 Horizontal review of specifications of other W3C Working Groups for issues related to internationalization, global usage, and cultural sensitivity is an essential deliverable of the Internationalization Working Group.
 During the past 2 years the Working Group has reviewed over 80 specifications, and has tracked around 400 issues.